-It is important for you as the candidate to understand the implications of the standards of proficiency and how they relate to your professional practise, as failure to work to these standards could lead to exclusion from the register.
+It is important for the candidate to understand the implications of the standards of proficiency and how they relate to their professional practise, as failure to work to these standards could lead to exclusion from the register.
 For example, registrants must abide by the standards of conduct, performance and ethics as this relates to standards of proficiency in Section 1 Module 1 (Professional Responsibility and Development) of the Registration Training Portfolio.
-Evidence in this module must demonstrate that you understand the implication of these standards to your practice and monitoring during your training must confirm that you apply them to your practice.
+Evidence in this module must demonstrate they understand the implication of these standards to their practice and monitoring during their training must confirm they apply them to their practice.

-To be eligible to apply for registration as a biomedical scientist, you must evidence how you meet all HCPC standards of proficiency for a biomedical scientist.
+To be eligible to apply for registration as a biomedical scientist, the candidate must evidence how they meet all HCPC standards of proficiency for a biomedical scientist.